 All about upside down cakes

 I love upside down cakes because of their simplicity.
-A super easy cake batter is baked on top of a super easy brown sugar caramel and fruit arranged in a decorative pattern.
+A super easy cake batter is baked on top of a brown sugar caramel and fruit arranged in a decorative pattern.
 After baking, the cake is flipped and this becomes a fruity, sugary topping that soaks the cake in even more flavor.

 If you like this recipe, try my Sourdough Orange Upside Down Cake recipe or the Pina Colada Upside Down Cake variation with pineapples and coconut from my cookbook, Sourdough Every Day.